ropensci/roweb3/content/blog/2021-01-20-contributing-guide/index.md

 In our dreams, the rOpenSci Community Contributing Guide can be a model for other open source communities to enable more transparent and sustainable participation.

 We’re always standing on the shoulders of giants, some of whom might not think of themselves as giants.
-The motivation, approach, design, tone, and content of the rOpenSci Community Contributing Guide was influenced by many, who are cited in our [bibliography](https://contributing.ropensci.org/bibiliography.html).
+The motivation, approach, design, tone, and content of the rOpenSci Community Contributing Guide was influenced by many, who are cited in our [bibliography](https://contributing.ropensci.org/bibliography.html).

-FIX BIB TYPO LINK

 ## Thank you’s